Agnostic Product Mixed State Tomography via Robust Statistics: Robustly Learning Binary Products Near-Optimally

 We also need the following fact: \begin{lemma} For any vector $\delta \in \R^n$, we have that $\norm{\delta \delta^\top}_\mu = O(\norm{\delta}_\mu^2)$. \end{lemma} \begin{proof} From the proof of Theorem~\ref{thm:product-tv-bound}, and specifically~\Cref{eq:max-term} we know that

 where we have taken the same ordering of coordinates and $k$ as in the proof of Theorem~\ref{thm:product-tv-bound}.
 Thus, it suffices to show that $\delta^\top M \delta$ can be upper bounded by the RHS for any $M \in \sT_\mu$.
-By expanding:

-since the omitted term is nonnegative by the PSD-ness of $M$.
-To bound the first term, observe that for any fixed $j$, we have that
+Since $M$ is PSD, we have that